About Study Abroad

 We welcome students from all universities to apply.
 Students from other universities must first apply to Harding University as a "transient" student with the Admissions office.
 Harding students, as well as students from other universities, are expected to meet all eligibility requirements which include a 2.0 GPA, 27 semester hours at the time of the program, and to be free from academic or disciplinary probation.

 Students are accompanied and taught by Harding University faculty and staff.
 A combination of courses is offered to maximize the site chosen for the program.
 Independent study and guided research courses may be approved by various departments for students needing them.
-Most semesters are three months in length with 16 hours of credit.
+Most semesters are three months in length with 12 or more hours of credit.

 Liberal Arts courses are offered at all of our study abroad programs.
 These are courses that every Harding student must complete, regardless of their major.
 With careful academic planning, all majors can study abroad at any of the six, semester-long study abroad programs.
 A combination of courses is offered to maximize the site chosen for the program.
 Independent study and guided research courses may be approved by various departments for students needing them.